bensoltoff/old-bensoltoff.github.io/_posts/2016-03-20-can-you-best-the-mysterious-man-in-the-trench-coat.md

 ![center](/figs/2016-03-20-can-you-best-the-mysterious-man-in-the-trench-coat/compare_300_600-1.png)

-This is the crux: lower starting guesses allow you to win at the same rate, but when you win it's because you guessed a lower number.
-More directly, you win at the same rate but each set of winnings is smaller.
+This is the crux: lower starting guesses allow you to win at the same rate, but the value of each set of winnings is lower.

 ## More (or Fewer) Guesses